forgotten-pillar/fp-notes/content/sda-history/sda-foundation/validity-of-the-declaration.md

 - The Lord was laying down the foundation principles, and the official document which was the declaration of those fundamental principles, was an accurate statement of the Lord's work.

 > [!important] Interesting correlation
-> The last time the Declaration was seen in print in the Adventist Yearbook was December 1914 ( [YB1914](https://documents.adventistarchives.org/Yearbooks/YB1914.pdf#search=Yearbook%201914) [\*](https://forgotten-pillar.s3.us-east-2.amazonaws.com/YB1914.pdf)).
+> Printing of the Declaration did not stop by the death of James White, neither by the death of Uriah Smith, but actually stopped by the death of Ellen White.
+The last time the Declaration was seen in print in the Adventist Yearbook was December 1914 ([YB1914](https://documents.adventistarchives.org/Yearbooks/YB1914.pdf#search=Yearbook%201914) [\*](https://forgotten-pillar.s3.us-east-2.amazonaws.com/YB1914.pdf)).
 Ellen White passed away in July 1915.
-This is evidence that Ellen White supported the Declaration during her life, not only with her own writings but she never raised her voice against it.
+If there was a personal agenda of a few individuals to "misrepresent" the Seventh-day Adventist position, then certainly this was the agenda of Ellen White. [ironically speaking]

 ## "They have no authority"